10.0

 Explorer

 The contact owns a 2020 Ford Explorer.
-The contact stated while driving 20-?"30 MPH and downshifting, the contact detected an abnormal clunking sound coming from the vehicle.
-The driver pulled to the side of the road.
-There were no warning lights illuminated.
-The vehicle was taken to the local dealer, where it was diagnosed that the transmission needed to be replaced.
-The vehicle was repaired.
-The manufacturer was contacted, opened a case, and referred the contact to the NHTSA Hotline for assistance.
-The failure mileage was approximately 69,160.
+The contact stated that while reversing, the vehicle stalled.
+The vehicle jolted forward while parking.
+The brakes were locking up.
+While driving 5 MPH, the steering wheel locked up.
+The 4-WD fault light was illuminated.
+The contact stated that the Pre-collision Assist, Hill Assist and Reverse messages were displayed.
+The contact stated that the failure was related to Technical Service Bulletin: 23-2174.
+The vehicle was taken to the local dealer, where it was diagnosed that the AWD actuator was faulty and needed to be replaced.
+The vehicle was not repaired.
+The manufacturer referred the contact to the NHTSA Hotline for assistance.
+The failure mileage was approximately 89,156.

 Explorer